-Carette is known for their beautiful pastries and mini sandwiches.
+Carette is known for its beautiful pastries and mini sandwiches.
 Today, there are three locations in Paris, one in Place des Vosges in Le Marais.
 The first café opened in 1927 and has become an institution for Parisians.
 The menu includes delicious sandwiches, colourful salads, succulent breakfast options, and of course mouth-watering pastries.
-It is conveniently open every day non-stop from 7am to 11:30pm.
+It is conveniently open every day non-stop from 7 am to 11:30 pm.

 Rue Vieille du Temple

 Candelaria is a small and cosy Mexican ‘taqueria.’
 The food is so good that it gets very crowded and feels like a college party.
 In the back, you’ll see a door which takes you to a wonderful hype cocktail bar…who would’ve imagined!
 It’s always a surprise for first-timers.

 Le Mary Celeste is a busy bar and restaurant.
 It has a big hexagonal bar in the middle where most of the action happens.
 You’ll observe the art of cocktail making, the preparation of cold dishes and the opening of oysters.
 The vibe is friendly, vibrant, international, and with a decor inspired by the sea.
 The food is creative with colour and spices.

 Clasico Argentino is an Argentinian eatery with great empanadas and ice cream.
 You may eat on-site or takeaway.
 My favourites are the meat empanadas and the ‘dulce de leche’ ice cream.
 It has two locations in Le Marais; Place des Voges and rue Saintonge.